Xavier Corberó: Biography

-Work
+Work and recognition

 Corberó had his first metal sculptures exhibited in 1955 at the third Hispano-American Biennial Exhibition.
 He participated in successive sessions of the avant-garde Saló de maig exhibition in Barcelona and won awards there in 1960 and 1961.
 He had his first individual exhibition in Munich in 1963, for which he received a Gold Medal from the State of Bavaria.
 Later solo exhibitions included shows at the Art Institute of Chicago (1964), Staempfli Gallery in New York (1966, 1975, 1980), Meadows Museum in Dallas (1980), and McNay Art Museum in San Antonio (1985).

 Corberó's monumental sculptures can be seen in many places of Catalonia that include Barcelona, Esplugues de Llobregat, El Prat de Llobregat, Sabadell, Terrassa, Cassà de la Selva.
 Others are in Palma de Mallorca, Santa Cruz de Tenerife, London, Beirut, Dubai, Chicago, as well as in numerous museums such as the Meadows Museum in Dallas, the Nassau County Museum of Art, the Stedelijk Museum Amsterdam, the Victoria and Albert Museum, and the Metropolitan Museum of Art.

 While sculpture was Corberó's dominant medium, together with architecture for his house, he also produced whimsical drawings, abstract paintings, and poems in Catalan.

 Following the return of democracy in Spain and the corresponding blossoming of cultural activity in Barcelona, culminating in the 1992 Summer Olympics, and jointly with New York art dealer Joseph A. Helman, Corberó successfully encouraged his prominent artist friends to donate monumental sculptures as a participation to the city's renewal, at almost no cost to the city other than that of the sculptures' materials.
 That initiative brought Roy Lichtenstein's "El Cap de Barcelona" on the Port Vell waterfront, Claes Oldenburg's "Matches" in Vall d'Hebron, Richard Serra's "Wall" on Plaça de la Palmera, Beverly Pepper's "Cielo caído" and "Espiral arbolada" in the Parc de l'Estació del Nord, Bryan Hunt's "Rites of Spring" in the Parc del Clot, and Anthony Caro's "Alto Rhapsody" in the Parc de l'Espanya Industrial.
 He was also the designer of the 1992 Olympic medals, for which on his insistence real gold was used for the first time.

 In 1992 he received the Creu de Sant Jordi Award from the Generalitat de Catalunya, in recognition of his role in Barcelona's public sculpture program.
 In 2000 he became a member of the Reial Acadèmia Catalana de Belles Arts de Sant Jordi.